Place names considered unusual: Lexically unusual place names

 There are a number of place names that seem unusual to English speakers because they do not conform to standard English orthography rules.
-Examples include the Welsh towns of Ysbyty Ystwyth and Bwlchgwyn which appear to English speakers to contain no vowel characters, although y and w represent vowel sounds in Welsh.
-Aioi, Japan; Eiao, Marquesas Islands; Aiea, Hawaii; Oia, Greece; Oia, Spain; Aia and Ea, Spanish Basque Country; Ae, Scotland; Aa and Ao in Estonia; Eu, France and Ii, Finland, on the other hand, contain only vowels and no consonants.
-Triples of any letter in English are considered rare; although the French Polynesian commune Fa'a'ā and its airport Faa'a International Airport both appear to contain a triple a, the apostrophe-like ʻetas represent glottal stops in Tahitian.
+Examples are the Welsh villages of Ysbyty Ystwyth and Bwlchgwyn, which appear to English speakers to contain no vowel characters, although y and w represent vowel sounds in Welsh; Pychgynmygytgyn, a lake in Russia, which also has no English vowels on its name; Aioi, Japan; Eiao, Marquesas Islands; Aiea, Hawaii; Oia, Greece; Oia, Spain; Aia and Ea, Spanish Basque Country; Ae, Scotland; Aa and Ao in Estonia; Eu, France and Ii, Finland, on the other hand, contain only vowels and no consonants.
+Triples of any letter in English are considered rare; although the French Polynesian commune Faʻaʻā and its airport Faa'a International Airport both appear to contain a triple a, the apostrophe-like ʻetas represent glottal stops in Tahitian.

+Some place names include unusual punctuation such as exclamation points.
+Examples in Canada include the municipality of Saint-Louis-du-Ha!
+Ha! as well as names containing Baie des Ha!
+Ha!.
+In the United States, the city of Hamilton!, Ohio briefly added an exclamation point to its name in 1986.
+Italy has a wine region known as Est!
+Est!!
+Est!!! di Montefiascone.

 Unusual names may also be created as a result of error by the naming authority.
 An example is Rednaxela Terrace in Hong Kong, which is believed to be the name Alexander but erroneously written right-to-left (the normal practice for writing Chinese in the past); the name has stayed and even been transcribed back to Chinese phonetically.

 Road sign theft

-As a result of increased notoriety, road signs are commonly stolen in Fucking, Austria, as souvenirs – the only crime which has been reported in the village.
-It cost some 300 euros to replace each stolen sign, and the costs were reflected in the taxes that local residents pay.
+As a result of increased notoriety, road signs were commonly stolen in Fucking, Austria, as souvenirs – the only crime which had been reported in the village.
+It cost some 300 euros to replace each stolen sign, and the costs were reflected in the taxes that local residents paid.
 In 2004, owing mainly to the stolen signs, a vote was held on changing the village's name, but the residents voted against doing so.
 Tarsdorf municipality's mayor Siegfried Höppl stated that it was decided to keep the name as it had existed for 800 years, and further stated that "everyone here knows what it means in English, but for us Fucking is Fucking – and it's going to stay Fucking."

 In November 2020, the council of Tarsdorf voted to have the village's name officially changed to Fugging (pronounced the same as Fucking in the dialect spoken in the region), effective 1 January 2021.

-In 2010, the inhabitants of Shitterton, Dorset, purchased a 1.5-ton block of Purbeck stone to place at the entrance to Shitterton, carved with the hamlet's name to prevent theft.
+In 2010, the inhabitants of Shitterton, Dorset, purchased a 1.5-ton block of Purbeck stone to place at the entrance to Shitterton, carved with the hamlet's name, to prevent theft.
 A truck and crane were hired by volunteers to put the stone in place at a total cost of £680.